-• A running OpenShift Container Storage cluster on OpenShift Container Platform with access to the Multicloud Object Gateway.
+• A running OpenShift Container Storage Platform with access to the Multicloud Object Gateway

 A storage node in the Multicloud Object Gateway is a NooBaa daemon container attached to one or more Persistent Volumes and used for local object service data storage.
 NooBaa daemons can be deployed on Kubernetes nodes.
 This can be done by creating a Kubernetes pool consisting of StatefulSet pods.